Skip to Content Skip to navigation

 What if an employee does not want to work up?

-Any individual who, once they have received their confirmation of protection arrangements, makes a decision that they do not wish to work up to the level of protection as described can opt to forgo their right to protection of earnings.
+Any individual who, once they have received their written confirmation of protection arrangements, makes a decision that they do not wish to work up to the level of protection as described can opt to forgo their right to protection of earnings.

 Any individual who unreasonably refuses to work up to the previously agreed level of protection will forgo their right to protection of earnings.